The Rhetorical Context is

-Below is a brief explanation of how this definition has evolved, beginning with Aristotle’s admonition that rhetors should shape their discourse in response to thoughtful analysis of their audience, purpose, and topic and then being further magnified by the social turn in Writing Studies–the awareness that the identities and interpretations of writers and readers are shaped by settings and sociocultural factors such as gender, race, and class.
+Below is a brief summary of some of the ways thinking about the rhetorical context have changed over time, beginning with Aristotle’s admonition that rhetors should shape their discourse in response to thoughtful analysis of their audience, purpose, and topic and then being further magnified by the social turn in Writing Studies–the awareness that the identities and interpretations of writers and readers are shaped by settings and sociocultural factors such as gender, race, and class.

 The Aristotelian Model of the Rhetorical Situation

 Since Aristotle rhetoricians have encourage writers and speakers to consider their audiences and purposes prior to and during writing in order to ascertain “the available means of persuasion.”

 According to this classical view, there’s a dynamic relationship between audience and purpose: a text is persuasive so long as it addresses the perspectives of its intended audience.
 The success of any communicative act is largely determined by how well the text, thesis/research question, hypothesis, research methods

 - accounts for the needs, interests, knowledge, and dispositions of their audiences.

 - considers what the audience knows and feels about the topic, how the scholarly conversations about the topic have evolved over time.

 |rhetors and audience||How well does the writer or speaker know the audience?
 What medium, genre, rhetorical stance, diction, style will empower the rhetor to communicate most successfully with the audience?|

 |rhetors and text||What is the rhetor’s mindset, knowledge about the topic, emotional ties to the topic?|

 |audience and text||How knowledgeable is the audience of the topic?
 Is the audience to be swayed by appeals to ethos, logos, pathos?|